bpetermann/ts-sicp/README.md

 ## SICP TS

-Repository that accompanies me in the study of "Structure and Interpretation of Computer Programs, JavaScript Edition"
+Repository to accompany me in my study of "Structure and Interpretation of Computer Programs, JavaScript Edition"